 During the lease term in Linville

 During tenancy, the rental property belongs to the tenant we respect the renter 's privacy.
-As the property manager Nesbitt Realty has the right to reasonable entry of the rental home, but we will never abuse that right.
-If Nesbitt Realty has a good reason to go into a rental in Linville, the renter must allow us to come into the rental home.
-Some solid reasons to access rental are to:
+As managing agents Nesbitt Realty has the right to reasonable entry of the rental home, but we will never abuse that right.
+If Nesbitt Realty has a good reason to access a rental in Linville, the renter must allow us to come into the rental property.
+Some valid reasons to enter rental are to:

 - Inspect the rental,